 But no matter your preferred discipline, a training plan is essential to maximize your success.
 From hiring a running-specific coach to finding a random free running plan online, it can be tough to figure out what’s right for you and your goals.

 Enter Alex Hutchinson — he’s an expert on the science of endurance and fitness, and his latest book, ENDURE: Mind, Body, and the Curiously Elastic Limits of Human Performance, highlights much of his insight.

 Here this physicist-turned-endurance expert shares his thoughts on ready-made versus personalized training plans, and their strengths, values and intended uses.

-Specifically, what kind of runner can you recommend a ready-made running plan for?
+For what type of runner would you recommend a ready-made running plan?

 As I said, ready-made plans are probably best for beginners.
 And to be more specific, for beginners who aren’t too impatient.

 It’s always tempting to take some shortcuts – if Week 2 feels too easy, you think, “I’ll skip ahead to Week 4.”
 That’s when the trouble starts.